Frequently Asked Questions

 For a complete step by step guide on how to order a certificate visit

 You can automate and reduce the time spent ordering and receiving certificates via the integration of an API (Application Programming Interface) into your own systems to allow your end customers to place orders directly.
-GlobalSign has developed a number of APIs to suit your needs, depending on the degree of automation required (from full automation of the workflow to partial automation using a Simple API).
+GlobalSign has developed a number of APIs to suit your needs, depending on the degree of automation required.

 Contact your Account Manager today to discuss your API options, and they will assist in allocating an integration specialist for your requirements.